redis/redis-om-node/README.md

 albums = await repository.search.where('title').match('right*').returnAll()
 ```

-But don't not combine these.
+But do not combine these.
 I repeat, **DO NOT COMBINE THESE**.
 Prefix searches and exact matches are not compatible.
 If you try to exactly match a prefixed search, you'll get an error.

 ```javascript
 // THIS WILL ERROR